-Calcium bromide is an inorganic salt that dissociates to its corresponding ions in aqueous solutions at environmental pH and temperature.
-Potassium bromide, ammonium bromide and sodium bromide are, like calcium bromide, also bromide salts and highly soluble in water.
+Sodium bromide is an inorganic salt that dissociates to its corresponding ions in aqueous solutions at environmental pH and temperature.
+Potassium bromide and ammonium bromide are, like sodium bromide, also bromide salts and highly soluble in water.
 Comparison of the available data on the various bromide salts has shown that the bromide ion is the relevant ion for determination of the toxicological profile with simple cations such as sodium, potassium, calcium or ammonium having little or no influence on the bromide ion properties.
+Furthermore, no hazard for human health (CMR/ED or skin sensitisation) or the environment were identified for sodium, potassium and ammonium within the assessment of regulatory needs group of inorganic carboxylates (2019).